- Normal precautions

 - Avoid showing large sums of money in public and don’t use ATMs after dark, especially if you are alone.
 Check no one has followed you after conducting your business

 - Keep a close eye on your personal belongings and hold on to them in public places such as internet cafes, train and bus stations

 - Avoid dark and unlit streets and stairways, arrange to be picked up or dropped off as close to your hotel or apartment entrance as possible

 Street crime, such as pickpocketing or robbery with threats of violence, is a reality in Mozambique and, as anywhere, the risks increase after dark.

 Car crime, including car-jacking, has been on the increase.
-Keep your car doors locked when driving and try to be aware if you’re being followed.
+Keep your car doors locked when driving and try to be aware if you are being followed.
 Park your car in safe, open places.
-If somebody offers to watch your car for you, don’t react negatively.
+If somebody offers to watch your car for you, do not react negatively.
 Be friendly and give the person some money when you return to your car.
-The appropriate price varies but would usually be around 5 meticais (about €0.15).
+The appropriate price varies but would usually be around 10 meticais (about €0.15).

 Gratuitous violence is not a feature of crime in Mozambique so if you are mugged or your car is hijacked, you should remain calm, offer no resistance and hand over your possessions without question.